JaGoLi/libreboot-repo/www/news/fsf-thank-you.md

-% Thank you FSF for defending Richard Stallman
+% To the FSF: Thank you for defending Richard Stallman!
 % Leah Rowe
 % 12 April 2021